MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest4.md

   ![](2024-01-23-08-08-57.png)

-#### Exploring the App Service Managed Identity
+#### Explore the App Service's Managed Identity

 - Open your App Service resource and browse to the "Identity" blade in the "Settings" seciton.
 Verify the state is "On".

   ![](2024-01-23-07-32-23.png)

-  :bulb: With that, the application (including your custom-code) can rely on platform capabilities to access other Azure resources.
+  This will allow your application (including your custom-code) to rely on platform capabilities to access other Azure resources.

 - Open the "Configuration" blade; the "Application Settings" lists all parameters that will be supplied to your application as environment variables.
 To explore the values, click the "Show values" button.